jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 How many people actually do data processing in their programs?
 You can raise your hands.
 We all do, right?
 This is what most programs do.
-You take some information in, somebody type some stuff, somebody sends you a message, you put it somewhere.
+You take some information in, somebody typed some stuff, somebody sends you a message, you put it somewhere.
 Later you try to find it.
 You put it on the screen.
 You send it to somebody else.